-The other day the HB team was chatting and Ben, our dev-ops master, mentioned that he wished he'd used ULIDs instead of UUIDs for a particular system.
+Not too long ago the Honeybadger team was debating between ULID vs UUID choice for primary keys.
+Ben, our dev-ops master, mentioned that he wished he'd used ULIDs instead of UUIDs for a particular system we built.

-Like any seasoned engineer, my reaction was to mumble something non-committal then sneak over to Google to try to figure out what the hell a ULID is.
+Like any seasoned engineer in software development, my initial reaction was to mumble something non-committal and then sneak over to Google to try to figure out what the hell a ULID is.
+UUIDs are a bit more common, but I hadn't even heard of ULIDs.

-Before we get started with ULIDs, let's go back to the basics and discuss what UUIDs are:
+Before we get started with the UUID vs ULID debate, let's go back to the basics and discuss what UUIDs are.

-Most web applications that use databases default to numeric ids that increment automatically.
-For example, in Rails you might see behavior like this:
+Most web applications that use databases default to numeric IDs that increment automatically as a primary key and unique identifier.
+For example, in Rails, you're probably used to seeing behavior like this:

 p1 = Person.create!